MrWong99/logging/README.md

 # gLogCollector

 This is a simple tool to collect and forward logs.
-When finished it should be able to efficiently read new logs written in any given folder and then forward these logs via a gRPC connection.
+It is able to efficiently read new logs written in any given folder and then forward these logs via a gRPC connection.

 ## Usage